Jimmy Dawson (basketball, born 1945)

-James C. Dawson (born April 18, 1945 in Oak Park, Illinois) is an American former professional basketball point guard who played one season in the American Basketball Association (ABA) as a member of the Indiana Pacers during the 1967–68 season.
+James C. Dawson (born April 18, 1945) is an American former professional basketball point guard who played one season in the American Basketball Association (ABA) as a member of the Indiana Pacers during the 1967–68 season.
 He attended University of Illinois at Urbana–Champaign where he was drafted by the Chicago Bulls during the 16^{th} round of the 1967 NBA draft, but he did not play for them.

 High school

 A native of Oak Park, Illinois, Dawson attended York Community High School from 1959–60 to 1962–63 and led the Dukes to the "Elite 8" of the Illinois High School Association state basketball tournament, losing to Jim Burns and the McLeansboro Foxes in the IHSA quarterfinals of the 1962 tournament.
 In his two state tournament games, Dawson scored 36 points, 18 in the victory versus Harvey (Thornton) and an additional 18 in the loss to McLeansboro.
 Dawson led York to consecutive regional championships in 1962 and 1963.

 As a junior Dawson's team would finish the season with an overall record of 25 wins and four losses, and finished in second place in the West Suburban Conference behind Lyons Township High School.
 As a senior, in 1963, Dawson's team would win the conference as well as win the IHSA regional, with an overall record of 19 wins and seven losses.